 Health information management (HIM) professionals are highly trained in the business of healthcare.
-An HIM manager is responsible for planning, organizing, overseeing, and following up on all activities related to the HIM department and the integrity of clinical and financial data.
+A health information manager is responsible for planning, organizing, overseeing, and following up on all activities related to the HIM department and the integrity of clinical and financial data.
 They ensure that healthcare providers can access accurate and complete patient health information when and where they need it.

 Health information managers work in many types of healthcare settings, including inpatient rehabilitation facilities, acute care hospitals, long-term care facilities, physician’s offices, public health agencies, mental health facilities, and outpatient clinics.
-Unlike more technical roles, such as health IT staff or HIM technicians, HIM managers have the knowledge and training needed to fill leadership positions and focus on big-picture goals.
-An HIM manager who works in a large hospital system may oversee the HIM department or part of it.
+Unlike more technical roles, such as health IT staff or HIM technicians, health information managers have the knowledge and training needed to fill leadership positions and focus on big-picture goals.
+A health information manager who works in a large hospital system may oversee the HIM department or part of it.
 Most HIM staff work in professional office environments rather than clinical ones.

-What are common job titles for HIM managers?
+What are common job titles for health information managers?

 Following are some common HIM management positions:

 - Privacy officer

 - Release of information specialist

 - Health information manager

 Health information managers collaborate with physicians, nurses, case managers, chief financial officers, and others.
 They serve as a critical link between providers, payers, and patients.
 Experienced health information managers or directors may directly manage the following employees: